Vatras/povocop/README.md

 [] securing management and results enpoints with JWT [] check if sequelize prevents sql injection
 [] documentation + examples based on created algs
+[] timeouts on on results computation and on validating results
 SEPTEMBER:
 [] highlight textareas
 [] csses
 [] saving showCustomFunctionField
+[] validation - if user has redundancy factor but no onValidate - warn etc.
+[] ranking najlepszych userow - podpiac jakiegos redisa?